 Shifts in Franchise Buyer Behavior Demands Franchisors Change Tactics

-Five years ago, about 80% of franchise candidates would research and analyze franchise opportunities from their desktop.
+Eight years ago, about 80% of franchise candidates would research and analyze franchise opportunities from their desktop.
 At that time, FPG analysis showed the average buyer would spend 30-60 minutes on the franchise opportunity website and digest 15-30 pages of content prior to signing the contact form and engaging a franchisee recruiter.

 Mobile device usage is changing both the amount of content and the pace at which franchise candidates digest information during their self-directed research phase.

 Three major franchise buyer behavior changes require franchisors to shift tactics: